sourcegraph/sourcegraph-public-snapshot/doc/dev/postgresql.md

 be specially configured to authenticate you as a user with a name different from your account name.)

-Note: Sourcegraph will create a secondary database in the same PostgreSQL instance with a name of the form `{PGDATABASE}_lsif`.
-It is assumed the PostgreSQL instance is dedicated solely to Sourcegraph.

 # Migrations

 Migrations get applied automatically at application startup - you